 If the U.S. Department of Veterans Affairs (VA) denied your claim for detached retina veterans’ benefits, you have the right to appeal this decision.
-The appeals process can be complex and confusing, but a veterans’ disability lawyer can help you obtain the benefits you deserve.
-Contact a veterans’ disability lawyer for a free and confidential consultation today at (888) 392-5392.
+The appeals process can be complex and confusing, but a veterans’ disability advocate can help you obtain the benefits you deserve.
+Contact a veterans’ disability advocacy group for a free and confidential consultation today at (888) 373-4722.

 Obtain Retinal Detachment Veterans’ Benefits